 If the rate of inflation is 6% and your Fixed Deposit is offering you a rate of say 7% after tax, your investment amount is growing by an additional 1% to not have its value being eaten up by inflation.
 This factor is important to consider before you invest in Fixed Deposits because your Fixed Deposit interest rate gets fixed for your entire investment tenure but the rate of inflation has the tendency to vary depending on the economic situation.

-2) Fixed Deposit Rate of Interest and Term
+2) Fixed Deposit Interest Rates and Term

 The rate of interest on your Fixed Deposit Scheme varies with your investment term.
-Let’s say you plan to invest in an HDFC Fixed Deposit Scheme for 6 months where the current rate of interest is 6.25% for 6 months.
+Let’s say you plan to invest in an HDFC Fixed Deposit Scheme for 6 months where the current FD interest rate is 6.25% for 6 months.
 If you increase your term by a couple of days, say 6 months and 3 days, you will get an interest rate of 6.75%.
 Increasing your investment term by 5 days can get you a 0.50% higher rate of interest.